microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 When you are confident in the matches you see in simulation, turn on your policy from simulation mode so that we can start auto labeling the files and emails in your organization.
 You can see what’s getting labeled through activity explorer.

 ## Auto labeling use cases from our customers

+New scenarios leveraging contextual conditions

+1. Migrating from a 3rd party to Microsoft labels
+If your third party like Titus write their labels into document properties, you can leverage Document property is to read those 3rd party labels and automatically map it to your Purview sensitivity labels.

+	How to configure:

+	This predicate requires additional configuration before the policy can even be created if used on OneDrive or SharePoint locations.
+Please refer to this DLP documentation: Create a DLP policy to protect documents - Microsoft Purview (compliance) | 	Microsoft Learn to learn how to create a managed property to use for “Document property is”.
+	This predicate can be configured both in advanced or common rules.

+	How to test:
+	We recommend following the above steps to ensure proper configuration and testing this predicate first in DLP with a small subset of files to make sure it’s accurately detecting the document property you’re looking for.
+Then test with auto-labeling in 	simulation to verify the results match.

+	Limitations:
+	After the managed schema is configured as a property in SharePoint and OneDrive, the policy will only be able to detect content that’s been indexed (the content is newly uploaded or if that content is old but edited after managed schema was configured).
+	Custom document properties aren’t crawled for labels with encryption.
+Remove the encryption and the crawled property will show up.
+	There is an option to re-index a whole site, but this can cause massive load on the search system and does not have a defined SLA for re-indexing as SharePoint and OneDrive will re-index files as they can to ensure the system isn’t throttled.

+2. Apply a default label to files at rest
+Leverage the contextual condition of “File extension is” to label all labelable files at rest.
+In addition, you can combine with “file size is greater than” to cover files that are too large for classification (we can classify up to 150 MB) or you can use this to protect spreadsheets or PowerPoint decks sent externally.

+	How to configure:

+	Applies label to documents and email attachments that have specific file extensions.
+This predicate can be configured both in advanced or common rules.

+	How to test:
+	You can scope to all file types applicable to extend default labels for data at rest.
+	In simulation mode, you can customize columns to show file type for testing.

+	Limitations:
+	Note that SharePoint and OneDrive will only label files with docx, .xlsx, .pptx, or .pdf  extensions.
+Additional file extensions you include will only apply to attachments.

+3. Label and protect large files
+Leverage the contextual condition of “Document size equals or is greater than” to ensure large files are protected when sent externally or if they can’t be classified due to size limitation.

+ 	How to configure:

+	Applies label to Word, Excel, PowerPoint, and PDF files that are a specific size or larger.
+If you added the condition 'Content contains > Sensitive info types', the label will only be applied to files that are 150 MB or less.

+	How to test:
+	You can use auto-labeling to:
+	-	label large files that can’t be classified (150MB or greater)
+	-	large files sent externally
+	-	large files with detected sensitive information types

+4. Protect files pertaining to specific projects or that contain the word Confidential Leverage the contextual condition of “Document name contains words or phrases” to protect and label all documents that mention HR/ a specific department or project or include the word Confidential.

+	How to configure:

+	Applies label to attachments or documents where the file name contains any of the words or phrases you specify.

+	How to test:
+	You can use auto-labeling to:
+	-	label all files that have the word confidential or other label name
+	-	label files that mention specific project names

+5. Automatically label files created by C-suite or someone who’s submitted their notice Leverage the contextual condition of “Document created by” to protect and label all documents created by select users.
+This condition is only available in advanced rules.

+	How to test:
+	You can use auto-labeling to:
+	-	label all files created by someone in the C-Suite
+	-	label files created by someone who has submitted their notice

+Standard scenarios for protecting sensitive information

 ### Scenario 1: Protecting payment information of customers
 A lot of customers have an interest in protecting their financial data surrounding payment data to comply with financial regulations.
 This usually entails a combination of bank account numbers, PII (Personal Identifiable Information) of customers, credit card numbers and account information.